Last updated 11/12/2019, as Disney+ is now available!

 The on-demand streaming industry has long been dominated by a handful of services – namely Netflix, Amazon Prime, and Hulu.
-But several upcoming product launches threaten the “old guard” of the industry.
-One of the most exciting options is the new Disney streaming service, called Disney+.
-We put together a Disney+ review to share more about this yet-to-be-launched service.
+But several new services threaten the “old guard” of the industry.
+One of the most exciting options is the newly released Disney streaming service, called Disney+.
+We put together a Disney+ review to share all of the details about this brand new service and to answer any questions you might have.

 Disney is joining a crowded marketplace, but they are betting big on Disney Plus.
-Disney has already began pulling their content from Netflix and other streaming services, in preparation for the launch of Disney Plus.
-Soon, fans that want access to Disney’s award-winning shows and movies, including epic franchises like Marvel and Star Wars will need to subscribe to Disney+.
+Disney has already begun pulling their content from Netflix and other streaming services over the last several months.
+Fans that want access to Disney’s award-winning shows and movies, including epic franchises like Marvel and Star Wars will need to subscribe to Disney+.
 Learn more in our full Disney Plus review below.

 What is Disney+?

-Disney Plus is an on-demand streaming service that has yet to launch.
-It will launch in the United States in November, 2019, and will be priced at $6.99 per month.
+Disney Plus is an on-demand streaming service that launched in the United States, Canada, and The Netherlands on November 12, 2019, and is priced at $6.99 per month.

 Disney intends this new service to be a direct competitor to Netflix and other on-demand streaming services.
-The service will NOT offer live streaming, only on-demand.
+Like Netflix, the service does NOT offer live streaming, only on-demand.

 - No commercials